sashamakarenko/fixpp/readme.md

 * it runs in an optimistic mode and relies on the venue FIX conformance (this saves quite a few CPU cycles...)

 ## Performance

+Tags and enums are not converted.
+For instance the sequence like "|49=" will be inserted as a single integer assignment with value 0x3d'39'34'01.
+On reception, the string "49" will not be translated to decimal value 49 but rather reinterpreted as 0x39'34.

 > Results obtained in a tight loop on i9-9900K @ 5GHz